Emily Chung

 This research is a continuation of my MPhil dissertation completed at Cambridge in Economic and Social History (2023) for which I was awarded the Ellen McArthur Prize, and draws on knowledge acquired through my undergraduate studies in Architecture at the California Polytechnic State University in San Luis Obispo.
 I am a member of the Cambridge Group for the History of Population and Social Structure (CAMPOP), the Centre for History and Economics, and am funded by the Economic and Social Research Council (ESRC) on a Doctoral Training Partnership.

-Urban Inequality, Urban Development, Public Policy, Public Health, Victorian Britain, Architecture, Social Geography, GIS, Segregation
+Urban Inequality, Urban Development, History of Public Health and Policy, Victorian Britain, Architecture, Social Geography, GIS, Segregation, Historical Demography

 Contact